JoJ123/ioBroker.template-ts/README.md

 The **bare** branch only contains the main files and admin UI, no widget, no additional www files, no docs.

+## NOTE: This description is not updated for v0.2.0 yet!!!

 ## Steps
 1. download and unpack this packet from github ```https://github.com/AlCalzone/ioBroker.template-ts/archive/bare.zip``` or clone git repository ```git clone --depth=1 https://github.com/AlCalzone/ioBroker.template-ts.git```